 JAN KOBOW, tenor

 Berlin native and tenor Jan Kobow has been a recognized figure in the music world since winning first prize in the 1998 Leipzig Bach Competition.
-He has established an international reputation as a Baroque vocal musician and has been invited to perform worldwide by among others: Masaaki Suzuki, Sir John Eliot Gardiner, Sigiswald Kuijken, Philippe Herreweghe, Nikolaus Harnoncourt, Gustav Leonhard, Frans Brüggen, Jos van Immerseel, and Philippe Pierlot.
+He has established an international reputation as a Baroque vocal musician and has been invited to perform worldwide by amongst others: Masaaki Suzuki, Sir John Eliot Gardiner, Sigiswald Kuijken, Philippe Herreweghe, Nicolaus Harnoncourt, Lars Ulrik Mortensen, Frans Brüggen, Jos van Immerseel, and Philippe Pierlot.

-Jan Kobow has appeared as a featured soloist on nearly 100 recordings, and has 9 solo albums to his credit, including Schubert’s three Lieder song cycles with Kristian Bezuidenhout and Christoph Hammer.
-He has also recorded Lieder by Felix Mendelssohn, Siegmund von Seckendorff, Johann Krieger, Carl Lowe, John Dowland as well as additional Schubert Lieder with pianists Cord Garben and Ludwig Rémey.
+Jan Kobow has appeared as a featured soloist on nearly 100 recordings, and has nine solo albums to his credit, including Schubert’s three Lieder song cycles with Kristian Bezuidenhout and Christoph Hammer.
+He has also recorded Lieder by Mendelssohn, Seckendorff, Johann Krieger, Carl Lowe, John Dowland as well as additional Schubert Lieder with pianists Cord Garben and Ludger Rémy.

 Mr. Kobow has appeared in various Baroque operas around the world including productions at the Theatre de la Monnaie in Brussels and Lincoln Center in New York City.
-Most recently his portrayal of the title character in Boxberg’s “Sardanapalus” at the Wilhelma Theater in Stuttgart was a great success.
-Audiences have particularly delighted in his comic turns in the operettas “Die Blaue Mazur” by Franz Lehár and Johann Conradi’s “Ariadne”.
+His recent portrayal of the title character in Boxberg’s “Sardanapalus” at the Wilhelma-Theater in Stuttgart was a great success, and has also been released on CD.
+Audiences particularly delight in his comic turns in the operettas “Die Blaue Mazur” by Franz Léhar, and Conradi’s “Ariadne”.

 At home in Schloss Seehaus, Jan Kobow hosts an annual concert series, and conducts vocal master classes to share his knowledge and love of music.